 CureVac may let contractors make rival vaccines if own shot fails - CEO

-FRANKFURT, June 17 (Reuters) - German biotech firm CureVac (5CV.DE) could allow its network of manufacturing partners to be repurposed to make vaccines developed by other companies should its own experimental shot fail, its chief executive told Reuters on Thursday.
+FRANKFURT (Reuters) - German biotech firm CureVac could allow its network of manufacturing partners to be repurposed to make vaccines developed by other companies should its own experimental shot fail, its chief executive told Reuters on Thursday.

 “At the moment we are of course fully committed to obtain authorisation, the data will show,” CureVac CEO Franz-Werner Haas told Reuters TV, referring to a final read-out that is still pending.